- Horse handlers to be dressed neatly with suitably (enclosed) footwear.

-Unbroken horses and mares can be presented in a halter (ensure that halter and lead are in good condition, for safety and presentation).
+- Unbroken horses, geldings and mares may be presented in a halter (please ensure that halter and lead are in good condition, for safety and presentation).

 Before judging begins, you will be asked to stand the horse for a recording of the markings if applicable.

 You will then be asked to stand the horse for assessment of Conformation.
 Preferably an even surface approximately 5metres from the Assessor.
 The Assessor will move around your horse whilst making his assessment.

 - Before judging begins, you will be asked to stand the horse for recording of the markings if applicable.

 - You will then be asked to stand the horse for the assessment of Conformation.
 Preferably on an even surface approximately 5m from the Assessor.
 The Assessor will move around your horse whilst making his assessment.